James Graham (rugby league): Representative career

 In October 2016, Graham was selected in the England squad for the 2016 Four Nations.
 Before the tournament, he captained the team in a test match against France in the absence of 'usual' captain Sam Burgess after he was unavailable due to suspension.
 Graham captained England to a 40–6 victory.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.
 England made it to the final but were defeated by Australia 6–0.

 In 2018 he was selected for England against France at the Leigh Sports Village.

 On 9 October, Graham was selected as captain of the England 2019 Rugby League World Cup 9s Squad.

 He was selected in the squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.

 Graham announced his international retirement in September 2020.

+Post playing

+Following retirement, Graham works as rugby league commentator for Triple M Sydney and also runs the Bye Round Podcast.
+In 2021, Graham returned to St. George Illawarra and he took up a role with the clubs NRLW squad.

+Graham appeared in 2024 ABC series Plum.

+On 18 February 2025, Graham was inducted with a life membership for the Canterbury-Bankstown Bulldogs.

+Following Canterbury's 2025 elimination semi-final loss to Penrith, Graham came under criticism after he called referee Ashley Klein a “bottless git” and an “absolute bottle job” live on air while calling the game with the Triple M radio team.